goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 ------------

 This chapter narrate the process of creating a new web application project using BlueBream.
-Also it gives few excercises to familiarize the basic concepts in BlueBream.
-We suggest you to try out all the commands and excercises given here.
+Also it gives few exercises to familiarize the basic concepts in BlueBream.
+We suggest you to try out all the commands and exercises given here.
 Before proceeding, here is an overview of the sections.

 - **Preparations:** -- Prerequisites and preparations you need to